GoogleCloudPlatform/magic-modules/docs/content/develop/breaking-changes.md

     * Changing resource deletion to skip deleting the resource by default if delete was previously called
     * Changing resource deletion to specify a force flag
   * Adding a new field with a default different from the API default
+    * If an API default is expected to change- a breaking change for the API- use `default_from_api` which will avoid sending a value and safely take the server default in Terraform

 ## Field-level breaking changes